 If there were problems, debugging and updating the program required repeating some or all of the above steps.
 Programmers soon learned to be meticulous and think everything through carefully before committing their changes to flow charts, coding sheets, punched cards and ultimately computer time.

-There would also presumably have been some public embarrassment when each failure and each repeated attempt was seen by all of those other operators!
+There would also presumably have been some embarrassment when each failure and each repeated attempt was witnessed by each of those other operators!

 Compare this with programming barely 10 years later when the first hobby computers began to appear.
 Despite being a low-budget amateur, even I had a rudimentary screen (an old TV set that I'd crudely modified) and a keyboard (some cobbled-together push-buttons).
 Still, I could simply type in a program and test it – with near-zero cost of subsequent edits and tests.
 Programming took less forethought, allowing experimentation, trial and error, “what-if” testing – and no public embarrassment when anything failed.